isaacwilhite/table-3-phase-4-project/README.md

 **npm start**

 Now, you should be able to access SwipeMate by navigating to http://localhost:3000 in your web browser.

+## Upcoming Updates
+- implement a messaging functionality
+- create swipes to create a connection rather than buttons
+- connecting the map with the events
+- mobile functionality

 ### Contributors